 Watch: My Favorite International Spy & Political Thrillers.
 By Dish Stanley

-Maybe it’s because I’m the daughter of a career military officer who now teaches geopolitics at a local college, but international political thrillers are my thing.
-I don’t just watch them, I research them while I’m watching them — the political background, the conflict, the country.
+Maybe it’s because I’m the daughter of a former career military officer who taught geopolitics (I wrote about it in Geopolitical Conversations with my Father), but international thrillers are my jam.
+I don’t just watch them, I end up researching them — the political background, the conflict, the country.
 So in addition to the thrill, I get a history dive (or refresh).
+And they are rich material for conversations with friends or lovers (or your Father).
 If you spend your winter in the cold (and even if you don’t) here’s how to create some internal heat.

 Fauda (Netflix 2015 Series) is an Israeli espionage and political thriller written by two friends based on their experiences in the Israel Defense Forces.
 Fauda means “chaos” in Arabic and the show offers riveting chaos from the jump, as well as an intense and personal look from an Israeli IDF undercover officer’s perspective of the Israeli-Palestinian conflict.
+The portrayal is richer than you’d expect, as the inhumanity, humanity and suffering is clearly widespread.
 Watch the trailer here.

 The Spy (Netflix 2019 Series) is based on the true story of Israel’s top Mossad spy Eli Cohen.
 Cohen went undercover in Syria as a wealthy Arab businessman.
 Cohen infiltrates the highest level of the social and political elite there, sending Israel valuable intelligence by tapping out daily dispatches in Morse code.
 It’s a nail-biter and a fascinating look inside the Mossad.
 Watch the trailer here.